Skip to content

 Why Hosts Are Switching to Concentrates

-Here is the hosting reality concentrates solve for:
+Here's the reality concentrates solve for.

 Mixed groups.
 Your brunch table includes someone doing Dry January, someone who only drinks tequila, someone who wants their drink mild, and someone who wants it spicy.
 Pre-mixed products fail this scenario immediately.
 With a concentrate, everyone gets exactly what they want from the same bottle.